Chinese Dumplings Guide: 8 Most Popular Types of the Dim Sum Staple

 Have you had Dan Jiao before? ??

-Dan jiao, which translates to “egg dumpling,” are unique types of Chinese dumplings where the filling is wrapped by beaten eggs instead of a flour-based wrapper.
-This gives it a delicate and fluffy texture, making it a popular choice for breakfast or a light snack.
+Dan jiao, which translates to “egg dumpling,” are unique types of Chinese dumplings whose filling is wrapped in beaten eggs (versus a flour-based wrapper).
+This gives dan jiao a delicate and fluffy texture, making them a popular choice for breakfast or a light snack.

 To make the dumplings, the chef first beats eggs together to a smooth consistency.
 Then a small amount of the egg mixture is poured into a hot, oiled ladle.
 The mixture is gently swirled until it coats the ladle and begins to cook into a thin layer.